raviu2500/New/README.md

-# Deploy web application in Elastic Bean Stack.Same Must be prepared
+# Deploy web application in Elastic Bean Stack.Same Must be prepared.Same can be achived to all the issue to perform all are same to be issued
 # Pre-Requisites
     Springboot Application
     Install Maven